HAND AND WRIST ORTHOPEDIC

 A ganglion cyst is a tumor or sac of liquid (cyst) that appears on top of a joint or the covering of a tendon.
 Tendons are tissues that connect muscle to bone.

 Wrist tendonitis (tenosynovitis), is a common condition characterized by irritation and inflammation of the tendons around the wrist joint.
 Repeated motions are a common cause of this condition, and while tendinitis usually affects one tendon, it can also affect 2 tendons.

-Call the Sea Spine Orthopedic Institute today to be seen and treated by one of our knowledgeable and experienced orthopedic doctors.
+Call the Sea Spine Orthopedic Institute today to be seen and get Carpal Tunnel treatment from one of our knowledgeable and experienced orthopedic doctors.